ArvindDhaliwal/Molecule-Viewer/README.md

 not have an entry in the system.
 It should not be possible for the user to enter malicious parameters for the element that can damage the system.

-Upload sdf files to the system:
+Upload SDF files to the system:
-Design an interface that allows users to upload sdf files to the system.
-Invalid sdf files should be detected, and an error message generated.
-It should not be possible to damage the system with a malicious sdf file.
-Upon uploading an sdf file, the user should be informed of success.
-The user should be able to assign the molecule contained in the sdf file a name (a malicious name should not be able to damage the system).
+Design an interface that allows users to upload SDF files to the system.
+Invalid SDF files should be detected, and an error message generated.
+It should not be possible to damage the system with a malicious SDF file.
+Upon uploading an SDF file, the user should be informed of success.
+The user should be able to assign the molecule contained in the SDF files a name (a malicious name should not be able to damage the system).
 Select from a list of molecules.
-Design an interface that allows users to select one of the molecules that is in the system.
+Design an interface that allows users to select one of the molecules that are in the system.
 Inform the user of the number of atoms and bonds that are in the molecule before they select it.

-Upload sdf files to the system:
+Upload SDF files to the system:
-Design an interface that allows users to upload sdf files to the system.
-Invalid sdf files should be detected, and an error message generated.
-It should not be possible to damage the system with a malicious sdf file.
-Upon uploading an sdf file, the user should be informed of success.
-The user should be able to assign the molecule contained in the sdf file a name (a malicious name should not be able to damage the system).
+Design an interface that allows users to upload SDF files to the system.
+Invalid SDF files should be detected, and an error message generated.
+It should not be possible to damage the system with a malicious SDF file.
+Upon uploading an SDF file, the user should be informed of success.
+The user should be able to assign the molecule contained in the SDF file a name (a malicious name should not be able to damage the system).
 Select from a list of molecules.
-Design an interface that allows users to select one of the molecules that is in the system.
+Design an interface that allows users to select one of the molecules that are in the system.
 Inform the user of the number of atoms and bonds that are in the molecule before they select it.

 Display a selected molecule: